rslater12/XRPL_Transactions/README.md

 # XRPL_Transactions
-Some XRP Transaction Types for the XRPL.
+XRP Transaction Types for the XRPL.

 added and tested the follwoing either on Livenet or Testnet.